Blog

 Mark: Pressure.
 Speak up.
 Don’t be silent about this.
 Don’t be scared.
 I know people in Canada and the US are always worried about consequences, like, “How am I going to get hired?” or “Am I going to get this job?” or “Am I going to lose some friends?”
 Lose them!
 They weren’t worth having in the first place.
 You can’t stay silent.
 Put pressure on your politicians.
 When the horrific mainstream media in Canada, such as the CBC, airs genocidal statements and frames them as a legitimate justified anger of Israelis saying wipe Gaza off the face of the earth, drop one bomb on them and end it all (assuming this means nuke them)—when they’re airing that kind of genocidal hatred and an incitement to violence and not calling it in those names, write to the CBC, demand they get disciplined as they should be.
 People power is all we have.

 Nayrouz: Reframing is important, not as a reactionary tactic.
 We need to understand Palestine as a de-colonial, feminist, and anti-racist issue exactly because all these things are globally and historically connected.
 We cannot see it as exceptional.
 It’s connected to all these other issues that are happening globally.
-As educators, as academics, we need to make sure that these framings are clear and are taught to our students, the community, and to those who are asking us what Palestine is about.
+As educators and as academics, we need to make sure that these framings are clear and are taught to our students, the community, and to those who are asking us what Palestine is about.

 Binish: What is the role of internationalism at this time, and what are some inspiring examples?
 How do we build on global solidarity?

 Binish: Thank you so much for spending time with us and sharing your knowledge.
 You can follow #Nakba73, #SaveSheikhJarrah, #PalestineUnderAttack, #JerusalemUprising, and #FreePalestine to continue to follow the discussion and events unfolding at the moment.
-Please amplify Palestinian voices and grassroot journalists.
+Please amplify Palestinian voices and grassroots journalists.